Bringing The Land of the Night Sun to Life, Scene by Scene!

 The Old Jabiru is an occasional visitor.
 Can you spot him?

-Behind the Characters of The Jade Necklace
+Behind the Characters of The Jade Necklace: Itzel

 In the lead-up to the release of The Lord of the Underworld, the second book in my fantasy-adventure series The Jade Necklace, I thought it would be fun to run a short series on this blog highlighting some of the characters introduced in the first book.